UKPLab/CARE/docs/source/for_developers/extending/service.rst

 used throughout the rest of the CARE tool.

 Realizing forwarding of client messages using websockets is quite simple.
-You first need to open a client socket towards your web server running a socketio server and then you cache and forward all client requests to through this client.
+You first need to open a client socket towards your web server running a socketio server or client and then you cache and forward all client requests to this client.

 .. note::

     For an example on how to realize the socketio server in Python on the other end of the service, please refer to the repository of NLP broker, which uses flask and socketio to realize this functionality.
+For an example of a socketio client realized in Python checkout the NLP model repository.

 To implement this, we initialize a connection to the external service and listen on result messages.
 We assume that we provide client Ids that are copied for the response by the external service.
 We forward messages by the